-Regardless of the type of window film or stickers you purchase, the principle will be the same.
+Regardless of the type of window film or stickers you purchase, whether frosted, tinted, mirror or decorative, the principle on how to fit window film will be the same.
 We also have several targeted video tutorials which you will find by clicking here.

-Make a slip solution using a few drops of washing up liquid mixed with water in a spray bottle and toughroughly clean the glass.
-Use a glass scraper to remove specks of paint.
+Make a slip solution using a few drops of washing up liquid mixed with water in a spray bottle and thoroughly clean the glass.
+Use a glass scraper to remove specks of paint, or any other glass covering like stickers.

-Unless your film is already cut to size, and if the film has a paper liner with a metric grid, measure your glass at the top and bottom, and left and right and mark and cut your film.
-You can also cut the film bigger than required and trim the film once applied to the glass.
+Unless your window film is already cut to size, and if the film has a paper liner with a metric grid, measure your glass at the top and bottom, and left and right and mark and cut your window film.
+You can also cut the film bigger than required and trim it once applied to the glass.

 A. Throughroughly wet the glass with the slip solution.